-The College is hoping to reintroduce a range of educational visits and trips following a pause on these during the COVID pandemic.
+The College has reintroduced a range of educational visits and trips following a pause on these during the COVID pandemic.
 The College plans for all students to enjoy our annual Mary Ward Day where they can sign up for an activity from a range of options free of charge.